Hope Marcou ’26 | Community and Public Health major

 What brought you to the Hilltop?

 I transferred from the University of New England after my freshman year.
-I commute to campus, so coming to the Hilltop was big for me financially speaking.
-I truly enjoy the campus and community at Saint Anselm.
+I commuted to campus, so coming to the Hilltop was big for me financially speaking.
+I truly enjoyed the campus and community at Saint Anselm.

 How did you choose what you wanted to study?